openhp/HeatPumpController/README.md

 Summary: If you want experiments - Experiment.
 Want reliably - make the system simple.<br><br>
 <img src="./m_add_freezed1.jpg" height="300"> <img src="./m_add_freezed2.jpg" height="300"> <img src="./m_add_freezed3.jpg" height="300"><br><br>

-## License
-GPLv3. <br><br>
-This product is distributed in the hope that it will be useful,	but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.<br><br>
 ## Author
 <br>
 gonzho АТ web.de (c) 2018-2021<br>